Street Photography is a way to see more deeply into the moment, to fall in love with the fleeting things that normally pass us by.

 If you can walk and look, and absorb the world around you as you go, you’ll begin to see like a photographer.

-You can also go out with a strong intention of finding motifs to photograph.
+You can also go out with a strong intention of finding motifs for our street photography.

 Both these, strong intentions and absorbing what you see, opens the mind to the imagination.
 Like a child playing.